-- (a) Section five hundred and twenty-nine: Insert after the words "punishable on summary conviction" the words "whether under the provisions of section four hundred and seventysix of this Act, or otherwise". - (b) Sections five hundred and thirty-two, five hundred and thirty-three, five hundred and thirty-five, five hundred and thirty-six, five hundred and thirty-seven, five hundred and thirty-eight, five hundred and thirty-nine, five hundred and forty-one, and five hundred and forty-two: Omit the word "above" wherever it occurs in those sections, and insert the words "in addition to" after the words "or the damage done" wherever they occur in the said sections.

-- (c) Section five hundred and forty-seven: At the end of subsection one, omit the words "as in any case of a like nature", and insert in lieu thereof the words "for a term not exceeding six months, and, in default of its being entered into forthwith, the defendant may be imprisoned for three months, unless such recognizance is sooner entered into". - (d) Section five hundred and forty-seven, subsection two, is amended by omitting the words "six" and "three", and substituting therefor the words "twelve" and "six" respectively.
+- determination does not involve any determination as to the title to the land or to any interest therein or accruing therefrom ". - (d) Section five hundred and twenty-nine: Insert after the words "punishable on summary conviction" the words "whether under the provisions of section four hundred and seventy-six of this Act, or otherwise". - (e) Sections five hundred and three, five hundred and five, five hundred and seven, five hundred and eleven, five hundred and twelve, five hundred and thirteen, five hundred and fifteen, five hundred and seventeen, five hundred and eighteen, five hundred and twenty, five hundred and twenty-one, five hundred and twenty-two, five hundred and twenty-three, five hundred and thirty-two, five hundred and thirty-three, five hundred and thirty-five, five hundred and thirty-six, five hundred and thirty-seven, five hundred and thirty-eight, five hundred and thirty-nine, five hundred and forty-one, and five hundred and forty-two: Omit the word "above" before the words "the value" or "the amount" as the case may be, and insert the words "in addition to" before the words. " a fine ". - (f) Section five hundred and forty-seven: At the end of subsection one, omit the words "as in any case of a like nature", and insert in lieu thereof the words "for a term not exceeding six months, and, in default of its being entered into forthwith, the defendant may be imprisoned for three months, unless such recognizance is sooner entered into". - (g) Section five hundred and forty-seven, subsection two, is amended by omitting the words "six" and "three", and substituting therefor the words "twelve" and "six" respectively.

-28. The following sections are inserted next before section five hundred and one of the Principal Act :--

-500A.
-Whosoever commits any offence mentioned in section 477 of this Act other than those contained in paragraphs (a), (e), (g), (h), and the amount of money or the value of the property stolen, taken, embezzled, secreted, removed, appropriated, or obtained, or attempted to be stolen, taken, embezzled, secreted, removed, appropriated or obtained, or of the reward, does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.

-500B.
-Whosoever steals any cattle or wilfully kills any cattle with intent to steal the carcase or skin or other part of the cattle so killed, and the value of the said cattle does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+- 28. Section five hundred and one of the Principal Act is repealed, and the following is substituted therefor:- - 501.
+Whosoever commits any offence mentioned in paragraph (A) of the Ninth Schedule of this Act, and the amount of money or the value of the property stolen, taken, embezzled, secreted, removed, appropriated, or obtained, or attempted to be stolen, taken, embezzled, secreted, removed, appropriated or obtained, or of the reward, does not exceed ten pounds, shall on conviction in a summary manner before two justices be liable to imprisonment for six months or to pay a fine of twenty pounds. - 29.
+The following section is inserted next after section five hundred and thirty-one of the Principal Act:- - 531A.
+Whosoever commits any offence mentioned in paragraph (B) of the Ninth Schedule of this Act, and the value of the property or the amount of injury done does not exceed ten pounds, shall on conviction in a summary manner before two justices be liable to imprisonment for six months or to pay a fine of twenty pounds. - 30.
+The following section is inserted next after section five hundred and forty-three of the Principal Act:-